Doc (aircraft)

 Doc is a Boeing B-29 Superfortress.
-It is one of two that are currently flying in the world, the other B-29 being FIFI.
+It is one of two that are flying in the world (the other B-29 being FIFI).
 It is owned by Doc's Friends, Inc., a non-profit organization based in Wichita, Kansas, United States.

 Doc attends various air shows and offers rides.

 Military career

-The B-29 was built in 1944 as part of a production run of 1620 aircraft built by Boeing at Wichita, Kansas, and allocated the military Serial Number 44-69972.
+The B-29 was built in 1944 as part of a production run of 1,620 aircraft built by Boeing at Wichita, Kansas, and allocated the military Serial Number 44-69972.
 It was delivered to the United States Army Air Forces in March 1945.
 The aircraft did not see combat and was converted to a radar calibration aircraft in 1951 and based at Griffiss Air Force Base, New York.
 While based at Griffiss, the squadron's members named their B-29s after characters in the Disney movie Snow White and the Seven Dwarfs, and 44-69972 became Doc.
 In 1955, the aircraft, modified as a TB-29, was moved to Yuma County Airport in Arizona to be used as a target tug.
 Retired from the United States Air Force in 1956, it was sent to the Naval Air Weapons Station China Lake for use as a ballistic missile target.